samcofer/sol-eng-docker/k8s.md

 ### Cleanup

-- why doesn't the license activation deactivate on container teardown? :(
+- [ ] why doesn't the license activation deactivate on container teardown? :(
-- pull out the launcher bits from RSP... and the RSP bits from launcher!
+- [x] pull out the launcher bits from RSP... and the RSP bits from launcher!
-- is the s6 ugliness worth it?
+- [ ] is the s6 ugliness worth it?
-- need to set up a persistent node location for the home directories...
+- [x] need to set up a persistent node location for the home directories...
-- what sort of weirdness is happening with home directories being nonstandard...? clean this up in ldap!
+- [ ] what sort of weirdness is happening with home directories being nonstandard...? clean this up in ldap!
     - the user that is provisioned in the session container probably has a default home directory...
     - yes, home directory does not seem to be mapped from the launcher server to the session
     - `/home/user` works fine, but `/home/users/user` does not (even when set correctly on rsp / launcher)
-- need to implement `sssd` in the `S6` init script...
+- [x] need to implement `sssd` in the `S6` init script...
-- need to figure out why the home directory is not writable by default...
+- [x] need to figure out why the home directory is not writable by default...
-- need to switch home directories to `/home/user`
+- [x] need to switch home directories to `/home/user`

 ### Product

-- rebuild the RSP pod while sessions are in flight... sessions get disconnected / picked up / but then a 401 error...
+- [ ] rebuild the RSP pod while sessions are in flight... sessions get disconnected / picked up / but then a 401 error...
+    - Need to make the .pem .pub files persistent
-- separate RSP / launcher... then the homepage does not load at all if launcher is not working
+- [x] separate RSP / launcher... then the homepage does not load at all if launcher is not working (reported. waits 2 minutes for timeout)
-- rstudio-launcher > somefile 2>&1 gives no output... and nothing in the file...
+- [x] rstudio-launcher > somefile 2>&1 gives no output... and nothing in the file... (same problem as RSP... come on 1.3!)
-- how restrictive is the `launcher.conf` URL?
+- [ ] how restrictive is the `launcher.conf` URL?
+(Pretty restrictive... cannot use a domain name)
-- does launcher _actually_ need the `job-launcher` role?
+- [x] does launcher _actually_ need the `job-launcher` role?
 I'm not using it...?
+NO!
+It doesn't!
-- does launcher need the home directory...? (seems like it)
+- [x] does launcher need the home directory...? (seems like it)...
+YES
-- is there a way to provision users on the launcher server...
+- [x] is there a way to provision users on the launcher server...
 RSP gets it from PAM logon...
     - UID / GID _has_ to be the same, or problems!
+    - This can be done via LDAP / SSSD!
+Too cool!
+The `/etc/nsswitch.conf` file takes care of it.
+Test with `getent passwd username`

 ## Debugging Tips